This is the manifesto of enlightened individualism.

-But the enlightened individualist adds a caveat: many other times, they say little, and they say little about what I truly value.
+But the enlightened individualist adds a caveat: many other times, they say little.
+And they probably say nothing about what I truly value.

-Finally, enlightened individualists who put their own judging criteria first are not personally defined by the presence or absence of a big name institution or award.
+The enlightened individualists who put their own judging criteria first are not personally defined by the presence or absence of a big-name institution or award.

 When you feel defined by a brand, you are owned by a brand